jeremytammik/tbc/a/1942_prevent_modification.md

 I looked at
-the video [BIMedge &ndash; Admin User to Lock out Worksets](https://youtu.be/0KS2nwHWZRQ) that shows the Workset stuff that you mean &ndash; the thing is, that I can easily change my account into "Admin" and so every other user could do it like that (change user name, etc.).
+the video [BIMedge &ndash; Admin User to Lock out Worksets](https://youtu.be/0KS2nwHWZRQ) that shows the Workset stuff that you mean &ndash; the thing is, that I can easily change my account into "Admin" and so every other user could do it like that (change username, etc.).

 Another problem I had was that the workset option was greyed out in my document.
 But I think I should first make sure what a "Workset" is and how to create and use it.